victoriyaforsythe/PyRayHF/README.md

 Use **minimize_parameters** with brute-force optimization to find F2-layer parameters that best reproduce the synthetic virtual height observations.
 The method searches over a range of values with a 30% perturbation margin and step size of 1 km.

 ![Minimization](https://raw.githubusercontent.com/victoriyaforsythe/PyRayHF/refs/heads/main/docs/figures/Minimization.png)

+The notebook for this example can be found at [tutorials](https://github.com/victoriyaforsythe/PyRayHF/tree/main/docs/tutorials).